unrealwork/atsd-use-cases/how-to/kafka/consumers-monitoring/README.md

 The producer offset is collected from Kafka brokers by the JMX Job above.

-The consumer offset is collected using a Kafka console consumer reading events from  the `__consumer_offset` topic on one of the Kafka servers in the cluster.
+The consumer offset is collected by a Kafka console consumer reading events from  the `__consumer_offset` topic on one of the Kafka servers in the cluster.

 Log in to the Kafka server.